Extending proper metrics: Extension of proper metrics

-The following is Hausdorff's metric extension theorem \cite{Ha1930} (see also \cite{MR321026}). \begin{thm} For a metrizable space $X$, and for a closed subset $A$ of $X$, and for every $d\in \met(A)$, there exists $D\in \met(X)$ such that $D|_{A^{2}}=d$. \end{thm} The next is the author's extension theorem of ultrametrics \cite[Theorem 1.2]{Ishiki2021ultra} (see also \cite[Theorem 1.3]{ishiki2022highpower}).
-This is an analogue of Hausdorff's metric extension theorem. \begin{thm} Let $S$ be a characteristic subset of $[0, \infty)$.
-For an ultrametrizable space $X$, and for a closed subset $A$ of $X$, and for every $d\in \ult(A; S)$, there exists $D\in \ult(X; S)$ such that $D|_{A^{2}}=d$. \end{thm}
+We next explain the author's extension theorem of ultrametrics \cite[Theorem 1.2]{Ishiki2021ultra}, which is an analogue of Hausdorff's extension theorem for ultrametrics: \begin{thm} Let $S$ be a characteristic subset of $[0, \infty)$.
+Let $X$ be an ultrametrizable space, and $A$ a closed subset of $X$.
+If $d\in \ult(A; S)$, then there exists $D\in \ult(X; S)$ such that $D|_{A^{2}}=d$. \end{thm}